 We have also incorporated online safety into our PSHE lessons using the Education for Connected Framework.
 The document supports one of the key aims of the government’s Internet Safety Strategy of supporting children to stay safe online.

-Share Aware – It can be hard to keep track of what your child is doing on social networks, apps and games.
-Or know how to keep them safe.
-Together we’re helping parents untangle the web.
-And teach their children to be Share Aware.
-Because, just like in real life, kids need your help to stay safe online.
+Share Aware – It can be hard to keep track of what your child is doing on social networks, apps and games, or know how to keep them safe.
+Together we’re helping parents untangle the web and teach their children to be Share Aware because just like in real life, children need your help to stay safe online.

 Pupils are given many high quality opportunities to develop their curiosity and creativity.
 They are encouraged to use their imagination, for example when thinking of ways to praise a friend, and are taught to respect the feelings and viewpoints of others.